themetalfleece/neogma-docs/md/docs/Getting-Started.md

     {
         /* --> (optional) logs every query that Neogma runs, using the given function */
         logger: console.log,
+        /* --> any driver configuration can be used */
+        encrypted: true,
     }
 );
 ```